-- Their quality of life.
+Their quality of life

 Everyone is welcome.

-Puppies or old-timers.
+- Puppies or old-timers

-What do we learn?
+What will you learn?

-- To walk without pulling the leash.
+- Walk without pulling the leash.

-- To sit when you stop walking.
+- Sit when you stop walking.

 - Stay, sit, and come when called to sit in front of you.

-- The doorbell is not the enemy.
+- Ignore the door (after all, the doorbell is not the enemy).

-Obedience training class details.
+Obedience training class details and FAQs

 There’s more too.
 We don’t want to get ahead of ourselves.
-So all we’ll say is – agility training.
+So, all we’ll say is – agility training.

 Whatever your breed or your level of experience, obedience training is a fun, smart way to bond with your dog.